 They have experience in software testing, project management, organizing events, and technical writing, with a Masters in Economics.

-In 2014 she embarked on the ambitious task of introducing plain language in Hungary.
-Since then, she has worked as a freelancer, offering plain language editing and training to companies.
-She partnered up with a news portal, and launched a plain language award.
+In 2014 they embarked on the ambitious task of introducing plain language in Hungary.
+Since then, they have worked as a freelancer, offering plain language editing and training to companies.
+They partnered up with a news portal, and launched a plain language award.
 Vera also wrote a comprehensive guide on how to write clearly in Hungarian.

-She loves bouldering and reading science-fiction.
-She dreams of a world where the right to understand is a universal right.
+They love bouldering and reading science-fiction.
+They dream of a world where the right to understand is a universal right.

 Diane is a plain language editor with Communications Nova Scotia, helping government specialists reach their target audiences with efficient, effective, human-centered documents.